FairNetwork/fair-components/README.md

 ## Styling and theming

-Styles are authored with [Linaria](https://linaria.dev/), enabling zero-runtime CSS extraction.
-The `D` wraps Linaria's `ThemeProvider` and exposes both React context and generated CSS variables, making it easy to access tokens from components and plain CSS alike.
+Styles are authored with [styled-components](https://styled-components.com/), leveraging its runtime theming.
+The `ColorSchemeProvider` wraps the styled-components `ThemeProvider` and exposes both React context and generated CSS variables, making it easy to access tokens from components and plain CSS alike.

 ## Animation